CourseRepository/SeleniumWebdriverWithJava/README.md

 # Selenium Webdriver with Java Language

-This course will help you in learning advanced techniques for testing web applications with Webdriver (Selenium 2.0).
+This course will help you in learning advanced techniques for testing web applications with Webdriver.

 ## Course Link (Discount Coupon)